 We found 4 family medicine practitioners who accept Humana Gold near Church Point, LA.

 Dr. Michael Felton is a Church Point, LA physician who specializes in family medicine and emergency medicine.
-Dr. Felton's patients gave him an average rating of 4.5 out of 5 stars.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
 He studied medicine at Meharry Medical College.
+Dr. Felton's average rating from his patients is 4.5 stars out of 5.
+He honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments